isomerpages/pmo-nccs/_singapores-climate-action/International Efforts/Evolution of the UN Framework Convention on Climate Change.md

 <p><strong>2013</strong>
 </p>
 <p>In Warsaw, Poland, the Parties produced a set of decisions including a
-rulebook for [reducing emissions from deforestation and forest degradation](
+rulebook for <a href="https://redd.unfccc.int/" class="Hyperlink SCXW209161515 BCX0" rel="noreferrer noopener" target="_blank"><u>reducing emissions from deforestation and forest degradation</u></a> and
-<a href="https://redd.unfccc.int/" rel="noopener noreferrer nofollow" target="_blank">https://redd.unfccc.int/</a>) and a mechanism to address [loss and damage](
+a mechanism to address <a href="https://unfccc.int/topics/adaptation-and-resilience/workstreams/approaches-to-address-loss-and-damage-associated-with-climate-change-impacts-in-developing-countries" class="Hyperlink SCXW209161515 BCX0" rel="noreferrer noopener" target="_blank"><u>loss and damage</u></a> caused
-<a href="https://unfccc.int/topics/adaptation-and-resilience/workstreams/approaches-to-address-loss-and-damage-associated-with-climate-change-impacts-in-developing-countries" rel="noopener noreferrer nofollow" target="_blank">https://unfccc.int/topics/adaptation-and-resilience/workstreams/approaches-to-address-loss-and-damage-associated-with-climate-change-impacts-in-developing-countries</a>)
-caused by long-term climate change impacts.
+by long-term climate change impacts.
 They also agreed to communicate their respective contributions towards the global climate agreement well in advance of the 21st Conference of the Parties to the UNFCCC (COP-21) in Paris in 2015.</p>
 <p><strong>2014</strong>
 </p>
 <p>In Lima, Peru, the Parties agreed on various ground rules to guide the